Starring-Liza Minnelli, Michael York

 Adapted from the popular Broadway stage show, the musical drama is set in 1930’s Berlin, and the story begins in 1931.
 Historians will realize that the decade of the 1930’s Germany was frightening, giving rise to the deadly and hated Nazi Party.
 While the film never goes full-fledged dark, there are snippets of beatings and ridicule at the hands of the Nazis, powerful stuff and tough to take, especially given the Jewish religion of some of the principals.

-For both the time-period setting, the 1930’s, and the year the film was made, 1972, the sexuality dynamic is powerful and worth a nod.
-Brian, openly bi-sexual, and in a different time certainly gay, is a great character.
+For both the time-period setting, the 1930s, and the year the film was made, 1972, the sexuality dynamic is powerful and worth a nod.
+Brian, openly bi-sexual, and at a different time certainly gay is a great character.
 He beds Sally more out of friendship than anything else, while delving into an admiration (or a lusting) for suave and dashing Maximilian.
 The fact that his sexuality is embraced and explored is to be celebrated and respected.
 It’s also a damned interesting part of the film.

 Of course, Cabaret being a musical, the performance numbers are superlative.
-With gorgeous choreography by director, Bob Fosse, (and who would expect anything less from the seasoned artist), the sets and costumes are stylish.
-The conclusion, featuring “Cabaret”, is done in a grand way as Sally performs on stage with precision and bombast.
+With gorgeous choreography by the director, Bob Fosse, (and who would expect anything less from the seasoned artist), the sets and costumes are stylish.
+The conclusion, featuring “Cabaret”, is done grandly as Sally performs on stage with precision and bombast.
 “Willkommen” and “Maybe This Time” are also dynamic favorites.

 Cabaret (1972) is a spirited, intelligent experience, never glossing over the historical period, nor assuming viewers are too dumb to have a handle on those events.
 The film plays best to smart audiences able to appreciate artistic merit and enjoy the robust musical numbers.
-In a careful way, the film is designed to never shy away from the crucial Nazi power that was creeping up and leading to a generation of despair and repercussions.
+Carefully, the film is designed to never shy away from the crucial Nazi power that was creeping up and leading to a generation of despair and repercussions.